pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Like the :func:`~eventsourcing.domain.MetaAggregate._create` method, the :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a required positional argument ``event_class``, which is the type of aggregate event object to be triggered.
-The purpose of this method is to create the next version number, by adding ``1`` to the current version number of the aggregate, to create a new timestamp, and to construct a new event object.

 It uses the ``id`` attribute of the aggregate as the ``originator_id`` of the new domain event.
 It uses the current aggregate ``version`` to create the next version